fanglingsu/vimb/commands.md

 the browser with various prefilled content.

 input [TEXT], in [TEXT]
-: Writes TEXT into to inputbox and switch to command mode.
+: Writes TEXT into to inputbox and switch to Command Mode.
 If no TEXT is given, print `:` into the inputbox.

 inputuri [TEXT]